WebAssembly/spec/spectec/test-prose/TEST.md

 2. Let n be the arity of f.
 3. Assert: Due to validation, there are at least n values on the top of the stack.
 4. Pop val^n from the stack.
-5. Assert: Due to validation, the frame F is now on the top of the stack.
+5. Assert: Due to validation, a frame is now on the top of the stack.
 6. Pop the frame from the stack.
 7. Push val^n to the stack.